JovanaChaloska/CollegeAssignments/README.md

 # CollegeAssignments
-Projects and exercises I've written throughout my 4 year education as a computer science student.
+Some of the projects and exercises I've written throughout my 4 year education as a computer science student.